majjoha/dolphy/README.md

 There are a lot of things I want to do to improve the code and functionality of this project.
-I try to list these things in the [TODO](https://github.com/majjoha/dolphy/blob/master/TODO) file in the home directory of the project.
-Feel free to fork this repository and contribute if you want to help me implement some of the listed features.
+I try to list these things in the [issues](https://github.com/majjoha/dolphy/issues).
+Feel free to fork this repository and contribute if you want to help me implement features or fixing bugs.

 ## Requirements
 * Ruby 2.1.0 or newer.